-New computerised CCTV surveillance cameras detect and confirm threats from 1 m out to 18.5 km
+New computerised CCTV surveillance cameras detect and confirm threats from 1 meter out to 19 kilometres

 The Viseum UK Group Intelligent CCTV Surveillance Company has developed a video surveillance technology, which can keep us all safe from crime and violence whilst protecting our Right to Privacy.
 Stuart Thompson was a recognized innovator with British Telecom, where he led the development of the high-speed modems that introduced broadband internet.
 He has now used his high-speed expertise and ingenuity to develop an award-winning Intelligent Panoramic Security Camera system that will passively observe and ignore innocent goings-on, but quickly alert human operators to suspicious or dangerous activity.
 In addition to crime-busting on Britain’s streets, The system can significantly enhance Homeland Security whilst unobtrusively safeguarding our schools or our elderly and vulnerable citizens in care homes and hospitals.

 Stuart Thompson is President and owner of Viseum UK.
 He reminds us how the Director General of MI5 recently warned that thousands of Islamic extremists living in the UK, currently saw their British home as a legitimate target (Gardner, 2013).
 He adds that the UK Home Office also admitted the E-Borders programme had failed to detect and intercept major crime suspects at our national borders (Travis, 2013).
 Elsewhere at another end of the spectrum, the CQC recently recommended surveillance camera installation in care homes to protect vulnerable adults from abuse by a few reckless and abusive members of staff (McGinty, 2013).
 In a busy, populated area, these all represent significant albeit very different security challenges that have dogged ordinary CCTV providers and the security industry for decades.